LizardByte/Sunshine/docs/source/about/guides/linux/headless_ssh.rst

 .. seealso::
    Now that you have a virtual display, you may want to automate changing the resolution and refresh rate prior to connecting to an app.
-See :ref:`Changing Resolution and Refresh Rate <about/guides/app_examples:linux>` for more information.
+See :ref:`Changing Resolution and Refresh Rate
+   <about/guides/app_examples:changing resolution and refresh rate>` for more information.